 General measures to reduce snoring include avoiding alcohol and sedating drugs before bedtime, sleeping with the head elevated, losing weight, and, for the bed partner, using earplugs and having alternative sleeping arrangements.

-Specific treatments include CPAP, mandibular advancement devices, and surgery.
+Specific treatments for snoring include devices to keep the airway open (such as a mandibular advancement splint) and surgery.